forwarder1121/forwarder1121/README.md

 ### MADUV Challenge 2025 – 3rd Place
 **Overview:**
-The MADUV Challenge 2025 invited researchers to develop models that classify mice as either wild-type or ASD models based on high-frequency ultrasound vocalizations.
-Advanced signal processing techniques were used to handle complex audio data.
+The **MADUV Challenge 2025** was part of **INTERSPEECH 2025**, inviting researchers worldwide to develop models that classify mice as either wild-type or ASD models based on high-frequency ultrasound vocalizations.
+Advanced signal processing techniques were used to handle complex audio data in this globally recognized event.

 **My Contribution:**
 - **Swin Transformer Implementation:** Applied a Swin Transformer for effective classification on mel-spectrogram representations of the ultrasound data.